NickTriada/comp_vision_tests/README.md

 # comp_vision_tests

-here will be CV tests progets
+here will be CV tests projects